YogeshGoyyalA-1/Asic_Design/README.md

 <details>
 <summary><strong>Laboratory 6:</strong> Finding Two's Complement of a 4 bit Number</summary>

-# Twosify: Two Compliment of a number
+# Twosify: Two's Compliment of a number
 ### Understanding Two's Complement

 Two's complement is a mathematical operation on binary numbers, often used to represent signed integers in computing.
 To find the two's complement of a binary number: